 - These Instant Pot Garlic Mashed Potatoes are the perfect way to make this classic Thanksgiving side dish yet still save some space on your stovetop for other side dishes.

-- If you love to serve pumpkin pie at your family holiday gathering, but want an easy recipe, look no further than this Pumpkin Pie with Phyllo Dough recipe.
+- If you love to serve pumpkin pie at your family holiday gathering but want an easy recipe, look no further than this Pumpkin Pie with Phyllo Dough recipe.

-More Sweet Potatoes Recipes
+More Delicious Sweet Potato Recipes

 - Are you a fan of sweet potatoes?
 If so, next time give these Stovetop Candied Potatoes a try!
 They are the perfect blend of sweet and savory.